Top 3 Net Lease REIT Picks Of April 2017

 Your Takeaway

-Very often, the best value is found in the small and mid-cap segments of the REIT market.
+Very often, the best value is found in the small- and mid-cap segments of the REIT market.
 The net lease sector is no exception.
 I believe that by investing in quality names at below average prices, you significantly increase your chances of outperforming.
 Being a small cap does not make the portfolio or the management team any less qualitative.
-Opposite of that it could be argued that they have better growth prospects and would deserve a premium to larger REITs.
+Opposite of that, it could be argued that they have better growth prospects and would deserve a premium to larger REITs.
 The bigger you are, the harder it becomes to move the needle.

 I anticipate GPT, WPC and OLP to outperform their peers going forward.
 The valuation differential relative to other more popular peers including Realty Income, National Retail Properties (NYSE:NNN) and Agree Realty (NYSE:ADC) is excessive and not deserved.

-While you wait for the market to warm up for these smaller REITs, you get paid high dividend yields that are secured through well diversified long term leases.
+While you wait for the market to warm up for these smaller REITs, you get paid high dividend yields that are secured through well-diversified long-term leases.

 If you enjoyed this article, please scroll up and click on the "Follow" button next to my name to not miss my future articles on other REIT opportunities.